Contextual Subspace Variational Quantum Eigensolver Calculation of the Dissociation Curve of Molecular Nitrogen on a Superconducting Quantum Computer: Contextual Subspace

-Since chemical precision is too challenging a target for an $11$-qubit simulation on real hardware, we relax this requirement.
-Instead we choose a contextual subspace that is sufficiently large to outperform a set of classical methods for \ce{N2}.
-We compare against MP2, CISD, CCSD and CCSD(T).
-In reproducing the PEC of \ce{N2} we find that 5-qubits, while not chemically precise, yield reasonable errors rarely exceeding $1$eV.
-It should be highlighted that the conventional quantum chemistry techniques we examine here do not remain chemically precise throughout the PEC either; in fact, beyond an interatomic separation of $1.73 \angstrom$ the 5-qubit CS-VQE calculations outperform all of the conventional methods in this study.
+We have been able to achieve algorithmic accuracy on quantum hardware in previous work for the equilibrium ground state of \ce{HCl}~\cite{weaving2023benchmarking}, where just 3-qubits were sufficient and hence a shallow ansatz was possible.
+A 12-qubit ansatz circuit would be too deep -- and consequently too noisy -- to achieve this level of accuracy on current hardware.
+Since algorithmic accuracy is too challenging a target for a 12-qubit simulation on real hardware, we relax this requirement.
+Instead we choose a contextual subspace that is sufficiently large to challenge a set of classical methods for \ce{N2}.
+We compare against ROHF, MP2, CISD, CCSD, CCSD(T), CASCI and CASSCF for active spaces of varying size.
+In reproducing the PEC of \ce{N2} we find that a 5-qubit contextual subspace, while not algorithmically accurate, yields errors that do not exceed $1$~eV, as shown in Figure \ref{fig:final_PEC}.
+It should be highlighted that the above classical techniques do not maintain algorithmic accuracy throughout the PEC either.